pnsaevik/effluent/docs/source/index.rst

 What is effluent?
 ===================

-Effluent is a python package for simulating the dispersion of effluent discharges from wastewater pipes.
+``effluent`` is a python package for simulating the dispersion of effluent discharges from wastewater pipes.
 The underlying model is based on Lee, Joseph H. W., and Chu, Vincent H. (2003):
 `Turbulent Jets and Plumes - A Lagrangian Approach <https://doi.org/10.1007/978-1-4615-0407-8>`_.